Vyral/brandon-montemayor/_drafts/important-tips-for-homebuyers-interested-in-new-construction.md

 {% include youtube.html %}

-Thinking about buying a brand-new home?
-Read this first before you start the process.
+<center>Thinking about buying a brand-new home?
+Read this first before you start the process.</center>

 New home construction has been a popular topic of conversation amongst buyers in our market as of late.
 Today I’m going to take you through everything you need to know about brand-new homes, including all the advantages (and disadvantages) of purchasing one if you’re in the market for a new home.